When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 How Does Ozempic Work?

-Ozempic is a medication originally designed to treat type 2 diabetes, but it also affects appetite and digestion.
+Ozempic is a medication originally designed to treat type 2 diabetes due its effects on insulin, but it also manages appetite and digestion.
 It contains semaglutide, a compound that mimics the hormone GLP-1, which signals fullness, slows digestion, and helps regulate blood sugar.
-Many people naturally eat less while using it, leading to weight loss as a secondary effect.
+Many people naturally eat less while using it for diabetes, leading to weight loss as a secondary effect.

 Unlike crash diets or appetite suppressants, Ozempic changes how the body processes food by keeping food in the stomach longer.
 This reduces hunger and helps stabilize blood sugar levels, preventing energy crashes and cravings.
 Once the medication is stopped, hunger signals return to normal, and weight regain is common, which is why long-term lifestyle changes are often recommended.[1]